opf/openproject/docs/development/product-development-handbook/README.md

 OpenProject aims to connect distributed teams and organizations and make project management intuitive and fun.
 The application is continuously developed and maintained by an active international community to provide a powerful feature set and yet intuitive user interface.
 The overall purpose is to create customer benefit.
 To achieve this, OpenProject follows a requirements and product development process that empathizes identifying and building the functionality which most aligns with OpenProject’s product vision and delivers customer value.

 This guide is an evolving description of the steps taken from collecting requirements all the way to implementation and release.
 The goal is to provide a single source of truth and provide a guideline for team members, community contributors and interested customers.
-As such this document will continuously be updated.
+As such this document will continuously be updated whenever involved components, roles, or permissions are changing.

 ## 2. Process overview